agroimpacts/cloud-free-planet/project-tasks.md

     5. *Testing*

         Testing of complete independence needs to be done interactively with SpatialCollective.
 It is likely that this step can be done independently of most changes that need to be done to adapt `mapper` for active learning, except for 3.3 bullets 1 and 3.
+It should also entail mapping several thousand km$^2$ of fields, with validation of results.

 3. **Adapt `mapper` for active learning**
     1. *General*